-Many Australians are committed to small everyday healthy behaviours, but there is more we can do to achieve better health, new Medibank research shows.
+Many Aussies are committed to healthy behaviours, but Medibank research shows there’s more we can do

 The latest Medibank Health Check takes a look at the health aspirations, expectations and behaviours of a representative sample of Australians.
 When it looked at healthy behaviours, it found that many of us are making some healthy everyday decisions, like trying to eat a balanced diet and finding some time to exercise, at least most of the time.